What is meningitis?

-It’s important to know what the symptoms of meningitis are, so that you can spot any early signs of the condition.
-This isn’t always easy, for a number of reasons.
-Firstly, different symptoms may be more prominent at different ages.
-There are also several symptoms that are not specific to meningitis, so can easily be mistaken for less serious conditions.
+It’s important to know what the symptoms of meningitis are, so that you can spot them early on.
+This isn’t always easy – different symptoms may be more prominent for different ages.
+There are also several symptoms that aren't specific to meningitis, so can easily be mistaken for less serious conditions.
 Finally, there are so many possible symptoms and it’s hard to know what combination they will appear in.

 Symptoms that are much more specific to meningitis are:

 - a skin rash that doesn’t fade when pressed (non-blanching) – use a clear glass to test for this

 - an unusual skin colour

 - bright light causing discomfort to the eyes